See all the blog posts about our distant reading of Hemingway.

 It turns out that books can be kind of hard to scan since there’s all that pesky page-turning to deal with.
 We’re going to simplify things by making these books less book-like and removing their bindings.

 - You will scan the pages that you are assigned, turning the pages into PDFs.
 If you have selections from multiple books, please scan those pages in two chunks, creating two different files.

-- There are a number of printers around the Woodruff Library that have automatic feeders and that can scan both sides of the page.
+- There are a number of printers around the Woodruff Library that you can use for free that have automatic feeders and that can scan both sides of the page.
 You can come and do this work in the Emory Center for Digital Scholarship, where my home base is (3rd floor of the Woodruff Library).
-I can even show you how it works.
 I estimate that it will take you 15 minutes to do the scanning.
 The scanners will email you the file.

-- When you have received the file, rename it to lastname-nameofbook-pages; for example, croxall-forwhombelltolls-75-254.pdf.
-If you’re working with two different books, please break this into two different files.
+- When you have received the file, rename itto lastname-nameofbook-pages; for example, croxall-forwhombelltolls-75-254.pdf.
 Email me a copy of the PDF(s).

 - When opening Prizmo, choose “New Document…” and then drag-and-drop your PDF onto the window.